WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings-Oct2021-onwards.md

 #### Where do you need help from Kirstie?
 - Review of CM team GitHub and CoC revision
+  - KW: Done!
+Thank you for putting so much work into this!

 ### Date: 16 December 2021